 Have you ever stepped out to the backyard and found the gate opened and your son nowhere to be seen?
 Have you ever gone to bed anxious about your kid waking up before you and sneaking out of the house?
-You are not alone.
-If you have a kid with autism or a cognitive delay, this is a fairly common situation that parents have to deal with.
-I was surprised chatting with my special needs Mums group not long ago, that half of us had kids who had escaped from home at some point in time.
-As I am concerned about my own child´s safety, I have made a list of tips to prevent an autistic child from wandering off.
+You are not alone worrying about autism wandering.
+As a matter of fact, autism elopement is a fairly common problem.

 Autism & Elopement

-A US national survey by Interactive Autism Network (IAN) on elopement behaviour in children with autism spectrum disorders (ASDs) concluded that 49% of the children participating in the study had engaged in elopement behaviour at least once after the age of 4.
+A US national survey by Interactive Autism Network (IAN) on elopement behavior in children with autism spectrum disorders (ASDs) concluded that 49% of the children participating in the study had engaged in elopement behavior at least once after the age of 4.

 Why do ASD kids wander off?